6 Ways to Optimize Best Offer on eBay and Increase Sales

 Sellers can miss a sale if the offer is $1 below the auto-decline cut-off point.
 For example, if a seller sets auto-decline at $25 and a buyer offers $24, the offer will automatically be rejected, and the seller will not even see the offer.
 If a seller has had this item for six months with no offers and paid $2 for the item, $24 would be a reasonable and welcome offer.

-Sellers with thousands of items in inventory may like to use auto-decline if they receive a large number of offers daily.
+Sellers with thousands of items in the inventory may like to use auto-decline if they receive a large number of offers daily.
 While manually responding to such volume each day does not equate to effective time management, smaller sellers would benefit from personally reviewing and responding to each offer to avoid losing legitimate offers.

 Always counter an offer if the buyer’s offer is too low.
 Some buyers are testing to see if a seller has the auto-decline option set.
 They may offer $1 to see how quickly their offer is declined.
 If the offer is rejected immediately, they may not continue with other offers because they know that the seller is not monitoring offers below a certain level.